Exit, Voice, and Loyalty: Applying the theory to political situations

 Loyalty is an essential force for Hirschman, shaping both voice and exit especially when it is difficult to join an organization.
 In the case of the newly-created Chinese middle class, which is mostly employed by the state, loyalty to the authoritarian government is very high.
 Their loyalty is bought through the difficulty in being admitted to their positions of relative financial prosperity and because emigration from China would result in losing significant status and income.
 These middle-class citizens are not completely voiceless, however, as they will protest the regime's choices through a process of remonstrations where they blame the failure of a policy on implementation by lower-level officials rather than criticize the policy directly.
 The regime is also aware that loyalty is bought at the price of financial stability; financial instability because of harmful policies would result in the same kinds of widespread protests that happened in 1989.

 Hirschman postulated that contrary to the Hotelling–Downs analysis of political participation, those with "nowhere else to go" instead of being marginalized, their voices would become amplified.
-The rise of modern communications' amplifying effects has backed up Hirschman's position on voice, as seen by the rise of the Tea Party.
+The rise of modern communications' amplifying effects has backed up Hirschman's position on voice.
 When citizens can easily mobilize, the cost of mobilization is low for the citizens but the impact of using voice in a mobilized manner can lead to a large cost for the state.

 Exit can be an effective strategy for gaining greater political voice in the case of public goods In the case of Married Women's Property Acts in the mid-19th century, US states and territories expanded property rights to women in order to attract more women to move to their states and territories.
 In the Northeast, women were needed in large numbers to work both in industry and as servants; the ability for women to retain control of their earned wages and enter into contracts was an additional pull to encourage women to change residences.
 Similarly, competition for women residents among US territories in what is now the Western United States put pressure on legislatures to pass laws that would attract and retain these women in order to secure the benefits of obtaining statehood.